 Ordinary SandSilica Sand

 Common Uses Used in construction for making concrete, mortar, and plaster.
-Provides bulk and stability to the mixture.
-Used in specialized applications such as glass manufacturing, foundries, ceramics, and filtration systems.
-Has high heat resistance and chemical inertness.
+Provides bulk, stability, and workability to the mixture.
+It is widely used in sand in concrete mix.
+Used in specialized applications such as glass manufacturing, foundries, ceramics, and filtration systems due to its high heat resistance and chemical inertness.

-Purity May contain impurities due to its natural composition.
-High-purity sand with minimal impurities.
+Purity May contain impurities due to its natural composition and processing conditions.
+High-purity sand with minimal impurities, often processed to meet industrial standards.

-Heat Resistance Lower heat resistance compared to silica sand.
-High heat resistance, making it suitable for applications involving extreme temperatures.
+Heat Resistance Lower heat resistance compared to silica sand and may not perform well under extreme temperatures.
+High heat resistance, making it suitable for high-temperature industrial applications.

-Applications General construction purposes, including filling and leveling surfaces.
-Specialized industries such as glass manufacturing, foundries, ceramics, and filtration systems.
+Applications General construction purposes, including filling, leveling surfaces, and preparation of building materials.
+Specialized industries such as glass manufacturing, foundries, ceramics, abrasives, and filtration systems.
+Classification is discussed in types of silica sand.

 Disclaimer